zhengshuai1001/JiKouCompany/README.md

 The meaning of life is to find your gift.
 The purpose of life is to give it away.

 Beware the barrenness of a busy life.

+Do not wish for an easy life.
+Wish for the strength to endure a difficult one.